finller/laravel-invoices/README.md

 ]);
 ```

-## Automatic Generation of Unique Serial Numbers
+### Automatically Generating Unique Serial Numbers

-This package provides a simple and reliable way to generate serial numbers automatically, such as "INV240001."
+This package provides a simple and reliable way to generate serial numbers automatically, such as "INV240001".

 You can configure the format of your serial numbers in the configuration file.
 The default format is `PPYYCCCC`, where each letter has a specific meaning (see the config file for details).